walter-a-jablonowski/simple-obj-log/README.md

 maybe ...

+- [ ] Line id (sequence) use $log as name, hash or similar
 - [ ] Type from a field in array
+  - type must be param in log?
+- [ ] Type and links might have different name in output
 - [ ] Serialise objects using Reflection
 - [ ] Print normal member associations and loops in embedded obj as #id
   - we also need the id in printed obj